XboxChef/XDCKIT/README.md

 [![GitHub Latest Release](https://img.shields.io/badge/Latest-Release-red)](https://github.com/XBM360/XDCKIT/releases)[![Join our Discord](https://img.shields.io/badge/join%20Us-discord-7289DA)](https://discord.gg/QvdmNnfQ86)

-An open source libery designed to Emulate XDevkit libery extention to work exactly like the original with added features
+An open source library designed to Emulate or Imitate The XDevkit library extention to work exactly like the original with New added features

-Have Any Ideas Or Suggestions?
+I Am Known As Serenity And Also TeddyHammer So If You wanna reach me Join Me On This Server Have Any Ideas Or Suggestions?
 Join Us On [Discord Server](https://discord.gg/QvdmNnfQ86)!
-I Am Known As Serenity And Also TeddyHammer So If You wanna reach me Join Me On This Server

 # Features

 ### General Features